Choosing a school that fits your needs

 Not long ago, school choice was as simple as locating the nearest school within walking distance of home.
 Subjects were essentially the same at each school, and a high school diploma guaranteed a livable wage job.

-Schools are resorting to cutting programs and staff and in some cases taking on debt to deal with operating deficits.
 Competition among schools for students is intense.
 Since state dollars are assigned to each student attending a public school, and those funds follow them to whichever public, public charter or magnet school they attend, each new body seated in a classroom adds valuable revenue to the school.

 It can be a dizzying experience for parents, trying to wade through the many choices for schools.
 Should they choose a private, public, charter or magnet school?
 Should they home school or choose an online or alternative school?
 A personal philosophy about education and teaching values, along with location, academic needs, and tuition (for a private or parochial school) should be among the factors used in making your decision.